fivdi/lcd/README.md

 });
 ```

-Here it is up and running on a BeagleBone Black wired up to an 8 x 1 display:
+Here it is up and running on a BeagleBone Black wired up to an 8x1 display:

 <img src="https://github.com/fivdi/lcd/raw/master/example/digital-clock-8x1.jpg">